Skip to content

 OASIS

 OASIS is a unique food station that is intended to provide menu options that are prepared without peanuts, tree nuts, crustacean shellfish, fish, eggs, milk, soy, sesame, wheat or gluten.
 Our culinary team is dedicated to offering minimally processed, fresh meals made from single source ingredients without hidden additives or seasonings.
 All food served at an OASIS station is prepared in a separate kitchen and uses equipment and utensils exclusive to them.
-If you have severe food allergies or intolerances, we suggest you eat from the Oasis station or reach out to our allergy experts.
+If you have severe food allergies or intolerances, we suggest you eat from the OASIS station or reach out to our allergy experts.

 Oasis station without the 9 allergens